The ‘Death Curve’ for subscription brands

 We recently attended a talk from Bella & Duke, one of our customers, who explained the death curve in detail.
 Here’s what it looks like.

 Now imagine if you double your acquisition.
 The curve is the same, only it reaches higher, but ultimately you still flatline.
 This is the same if you 2x or 10x your growth.
+Even with high speed growth, you eventually hit the same limit.
 In short, you can’t acquire your way to growth.

 But now, let’s imagine that referral rate is instead 1.2 (up to now we’ve assumed it was 0).
 Now let’s look at the original company with 100 new customers a month and a 10% churn.
 All of a sudden the curve looks like this: